-These are explored in IFC’s latest report: Accelerating Inclusive Business Opportunities; Business Models tha...
+These are explored in IFC’s latest report: ►Accelerating Inclusive Business Opportunities; Business Models that make a difference

 IFC – sensibly – does not attempt a comprehensive typology of inclusive business.
 No categorization is perfect; this one serves as a way to group business models in their portfolio.
 But more importantly it serves as a basis for some true insight on what makes these models work.

 Four lessons are drawn out across the categories:

 - Making assumptions about value for the Base of Pyramid (producers, consumers, entrepreneurs) can be a hindrance.
 Willingness to pay and willingness to invest are critical, and a truly compelling proposition for BOP comes from listening and learning by doing, not from assumptions.

 - Inclusive business models are almost always high-touch.
 They require effort: local presence, long-term view, willingness to cultivate BOP suppliers or consumers.
 Resonance with Monitor’s health-warnings (‘Is the BOP really for you’) are strong.

 - Successful models work across the whole pyramid, so enabling cross-subsidisation and economies of scale when engaging the base of the pyramid.

 - Public funding is no substitute for a business case, but it can make a business case stronger.
 Be clear which is happening and use it smartly.